veeCan54/03-AdvancedSiteToSiteVPN/README.md

 Now on```show ip route``` the VPC ip address is displayed.
 ![Alt text](https://github.com/veeCan54/03-AdvancedSiteToSiteVPN/blob/main/images/bgpConfigComplete.png)

-Now to make sure pings are working from both sides, Log on to VPC EC2 server and ping On Prem server.
+Now to make sure pings are working from both sides, log on to VPC EC2 server and ping On Prem server.
 ![Alt text](https://github.com/veeCan54/03-AdvancedSiteToSiteVPN/blob/main/images/pingVPCFromOnPrem.png)

 Log on to On Prem server and ping VPC EC2: